FlxVctr/Fundamentals-of-Online-Social-Network-Analysis/Lecture_1_Fundamentals/1_Fundamentals.md

 ![[Pasted image 20230322191324.png]]

 The more shortest paths are going through a node, the higher its betweenness.
-The red and the green node have the highest, the blue nodes the lowest betweenness centrality

 <small>Image Source: McLaughlin, Adam & Bader, David.
 (2015).
 Scalable and High Performance Betweenness Centrality on the GPU.
 International Conference for High Performance Computing, Networking, Storage and Analysis, SC.
 2015.
 572-583.
 10.1109/SC.2014.52. </small>